 - Fieldwork placements also feature in professional programs.

 The skills you develop by doing an engineering and built environment degree are useful in different roles.
-Graduates often obtain high-paying jobs in other disciplines.
+Graduates are also able to obtain high-paying jobs in other professions.

 Your options for studying engineering online are plentiful.
 Most Australian universities have engineering schools and a selection of these offer distance education courses.